matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Use Case2: Export VM logs to BigQuery for querying using SQL like queries.
 Install Cloud Logging agent in all VM;s and send logs to Cloud Logging.
 Create a BigQuery datasets for storing the logs.
 Create an export sink in Cloud Logging with BigQuery dataset as sink destination.
 Use Case3: You want to retain audit logs for external auditors at min cost.
-Create an export sink in CLoud Logging with Cloud Storage buckets as sink destination.
+Create an export sink in Cloud Logging with Cloud Storage buckets as sink destination.
 Provide auditors with Storage Object Viewer role on the bucket.

 169) Cloud Logging - Export?
-Answer: Logs are ideally stored in Cloud Logging for limited periods: For long term retention (compliance, audit) logs can be exported to: Cloud storage bucket (example bucket/syslog/20250505).
+Answer: Logs are ideally stored in Cloud Logging for limited periods: For long term retention (compliance, audit) logs can be exported to: Cloud storage bucket (example 'bucket/syslog/20250505').
 Big Query dataset (example tables syslog-20250505 > columns, timestamp, log).
 Cloud Pub/Sub topic (base 64encoding log entries).
 How do you export logs?
 Create sinks to these destinations using Log Router: You can create include or exclude filters to limit the logs.